Posted in Tips & Resources on 15. Oct, 2012

 In the Ladder of Engagement chapter Beth and Katie profile three organizations, two real and one fictional.
 Through them they demonstrate how a nonprofit can build their communications and measure them to see if they are moving people to take increasingly more meaningful actions on behalf of their mission.
 We were thrilled to see local stars Grist profiled, and learn how they’ve consciously built a trajectory for audiences from ‘on-ramps’ with light weight content all the way to ‘policy level discussions’.
 (For more on Grist & how they designed & measure their engagement check out this post from Beth Kanter.)

 Are you salivating at the thought of having such a clear picture of engagement for your nonprofit?
 Beth and Katie lay out 6 important steps to building a ladder of engagement in their book.
-In addition we’d offer this worksheet, which we adapted from Groundwire’s Engagment Pyramid.
+In addition we’d offer this Engagement Pyramid Worksheet, which we adapted from Groundwire’s Engagement Pyramid.
 After you’ve read the chapter, or better yet the whole book, consider using this worksheet to create your own plan for engaging people in your mission.

 Start at the bottom of the pyramid and work your way up, listing what actions you expect your audience to take at each stage of the pyramid.
 Page two of the worksheet gives you examples of the types actions to list.
 A couple key things to consider as you work on this: